khongcodes2/Wandering/NOTES.md

 [ ] SessionsHelper::clear_journey drops all items in the journey (relevant on user logout)

+clock=8
+journey.tick, before the SHOW view
+    if can_go = true
+    tick clock up 1

+    if can_go=false
+    tick clock to 9
+    run almost_end; let player know the next step is your last end

+if clock is 9
+    run last_step; let player know this is their last step tick clock up 1; to 10 end

+if clock is 10
+    run end_journey
+end

 ## journey.end
 [v] 1/journeys#wrapup/
     [v] if session[:wrapup].exists?